 - Too Good for This Sinful Earth: The only person among the Brandos who was genuinely kind, and look what it got her- a lifetime of scraping to the bone until it finally killed her.

 - Ugly Guy, Hot Wife: Unlike Dario, she was very fair and very beautiful, and such a pretty-faced lady that it caught the latter's eye.
+Presumably she's where Dio got his good looks from, considering his father was a borderline Gonk.

 - Unwitting Instigator of Doom: She was a kind, virtuous woman who did everything she could to make her family happy, especially her son, Dio.
 Unfortunately, her inability to stand up for herself and her death by overwork eventually led to Dio's conclusion that Virtue Is Weakness, making her one of the reasons why Dio became such a vile creature later in life.
 While Dio loved his mother, he hated the virtue she symbolized.